The flu is a contagious infection of the nose, throat, and lungs caused by the influenza virus.

 - Age

-Seasonal influenza tends to target young children and people over 65.
+Seasonal changes tend to target young children and people over 65.

 - Occupation